Overtime Calculator

 Federal vs. California Overtime Rules

-The federal standard under FLSA is simple: overtime kicks in after 40 hours per workweek.
+The federal standard under overtime kicks in after 40 hours per workweek.
 But California's overtime laws are significantly more complex and more employee-friendly.
 I've included both thresholds in this OT calculator because California affects roughly 17 million workers, which is a massive portion of the US labor force.

 Understanding Shift Differentials in OT Calculations